vedranaa/saxs-change-detection/README.md

 - `data_navigator`, shows data in an interactive figure, where you use keyboard arrows to change the time.
 Has to be executed as a Python script.
 You can use two classes:
   - `DataNavigator`, which shows the mean of 10 images from each `.h5` file, or
   - `SubDataNavigator`, which shows each of 10 images - and is lagging a bit when reading a new image.
+- `data2video` creates `.mp4` file but without any compression, so this is huge.